 **This is another stop and continue point.
 You now have your soup and can refrigerate or freeze until ready to serve.**

 *Turn oven to 350 F. On a flat baking sheet, put a piece of parchment paper and arrange slices of bread so that they are close but not touching.
 Estimate the number of pieces needed to nearly cover the surface of the soup bowls.
-Generously sprinkle the grated cheese over each bread slice.
+Generously sprinkle the grated cheese over each bread slice (or place the slices of cheese).
 Use more than you think you need, as the cheese will melt down.
 Put the bread into the oven and heat for about 5 minutes, or until the cheese is completely melted and just starting to bubble.

 *An alternate option that is just as tasty and even easier to do is to just sprinkle the grated cheese directly over bowls of very hot soup.
 The cheese will still melt and it will still be very, very, very yummy!*